joselja/loginauth0/README.md

 # Ejemplo de autenticación en Python usando Auth0

-This sample demonstrates how to add authentication to a Python web app using Auth0.
 Este ejemplo muestra como añadir autenticación a una web python usando Auth0.

 # Ejecutar la App